Vanilla Ice Cream

 It’s said that vanilla is the most popular flavor of ice cream.
-But most people don’t know that vanilla is also the most labor-intensive of all crops.
-Because of that, vanilla beans and pure extract are costly.
+But most people don’t know that vanilla is also the most labor-intensive of all crops which makes vanilla beans and pure extract a bit costly.
 Thankfully, a little vanilla goes a long way.
-I use both a bean and vanilla extract in my ice cream since I find they’re slightly different flavors and each compliments the other.
+In my vanilla ice cream recipe, I use both the bean and some vanilla extract since I find they’re slightly different flavors, and each compliments the other.

-Harold McGee confirmed my suspicion by telling me that they’ve discovered that alcohol (which most vanilla extracts contain), even if cooked off, improves the way we sense the taste of things.
-Which he said confirmed what my taste buds were telling me.
+Harold McGee agreed with my idea of using both (rather than just a vanilla bean), telling me that they’ve discovered that alcohol (which most vanilla extracts contain), even if cooked off, improves the way we sense the taste of things.
+That confirmed what my taste buds were telling me.

 The three most common types of vanilla are Bourbon, Tahitian, and Mexican.
-Bourbon vanilla, from Madagascar has a bold, very-pronounced flavor.
-Tahitian is more floral, and bit more elusive.
-And real Mexican is strong, yet creamy-tasting, perhaps my favorite of them all.
-Don’t use the cheap Mexican knock-offs, since most contain coumarin, which is toxic and banned for food use in the United States.
-True Mexican vanilla should be similarly-priced to other vanillas and is worth every cent.
+Bourbon vanilla, from Madagascar, which has the boldest, strongest flavor.
+Tahitian is more floral and bit more elusive.
+Real Mexican is strong, yet creamy-tasting, perhaps my favorite of them all.
+Don’t use the cheap Mexican knock-offs since most contain coumarin, which is toxic and banned in the United States.
+True Mexican vanilla is priced similar to other vanillas and like all vanilla extracts, the good stuff is worth every cent.

 The best way to tell if a bean is good or not is to take a sniff.
-Ditto with extract.
-Plumpness of beans doesn’t necessarily mean it has more flavor or essential oils, it may just have more water.
-And if you smell anything smoky, that means the bean was cured quickly over the fire, rather than dried properly, and not of good-quality.
+The plumpness of a bean doesn’t necessarily mean it has more flavor or essential oils; it may just have more water.
+And if you smell anything smoky, that means the bean was cured quickly over the fire, rather than dried properly, and not of good quality.

 Since vanilla beans are expensive, you want to get as much use out of them as possible.
-After use, rinse and dry your beans on a plate until they’re brittle, then burrow them in a container of sugar.
-Not only will they add their lovely scent to the sugar, but you can re-use the beans for anything, from adding to a pot of poaching fruit to jam-making.
-I also like to pulverize the dried beans with sugar in a food processor and use it in cake and cookie batters.
+Once you’ve finished using it, rinse and dry the bean on a plate until it’s brittle, then burrow it in a container of sugar.
+(You can keep adding other vanilla beans to that sugar, as you use them in your kitchen.)
+Not only will they add their lovely scent to the sugar, but you can re-use the beans for anything, from adding to a pot when poaching fruit, to jam-making.
+You can also pulverize the dried beans with sugar in a food processor and use it in cake and cookie batters.

 Vanilla Extract and Beans (Vanillaqueen.com)